 In September 2020 we hosted our first Online Virtual Festival.
 Films were embedded into private vimeo showcases accessible exclusively with a password for 10 days.
 We received a flood of online traction as people watch the films at their own leisure for the duration of the festival.
 We hosted high quality pre-recorded live stream concert performances of 5 Northern Ontario performers.
 We also hosted Q&A interviews with filmmakers.

-In 2021 we will once again host our festival online.
-If restrictions lift we will host live screenings of the films, however that is to be determined based on the outcome of the pandemic.
-We will organize virtual panel discussions / meetings to create networking opportunities between filmmakers during the week of the festival.
+In 2021, we hosted our festival online and hosted live screenings and music at Waverley Park.
+We organized virtual panel discussions / meetings to create networking opportunities between filmmakers during the week of the festival.

 All official selections are candidates for the People's Choice Awards.
 People's Choice Awards are determined by ballot entry filled by festival attendees and awarded to the top ten films as selected by and voted for by viewing audiences.
 The award carries no cash value, however a certificate will be presented to the director(s) of winning films at the close of the festival with the potential to tour Northwestern Ontario in the upcoming years.